 Ocala is located in the Heart of Central Florida, and offers an array of opportunities for your company.
 One of Ocala’s most important features is its location as the midway point between Atlanta and Miami-an area of nearly 40 million people!
 According to a study done for the Florida Department of Transportation, 70% of the truck traffic in the state can be found on I-75 in Ocala.
 Additionally, Ocala's close proximity to the major metropolitan areas of Jacksonville, Orlando, and Tampa, which are all located less than a two-hour drive, and its easy to see why Ocala is a location winner.

 This strategic location is just one of the reasons progressive decision-makers have chosen Ocala as the site for their relocation or expansion needs.
-Industries located in Marion County have access to major markets and population centers using several interstate and US highways as well as railroads.
+Industries located in the Ocala Metro have access to major markets and population centers using several interstate and US highways as well as railroads.
 The Ocala International Airport is a premier general aviation airport serving commercial, industrial and corporate needs.

 Ocala is located along Interstate 75 and US Highways 301, 441, and 27 which provide immediate access to most parts of Florida or to the interstate system.
 Additionally, the Florida Turnpike connecting Miami to Central Florida begins just south of the Ocala Metro.